inQWIRE/SQIR/README.md

 # SQIR

 SQIR is a **S**mall **Q**uantum **I**ntermediate **R**epresentation for quantum programs.
-Its intended use is as an intermediate representation in a **V**erified **O**ptimizer for **Q**uantum **C**ircuits (VOQC). **TODO: add something about QVM.**
+Its intended use is as an intermediate representation in a **V**erified **O**ptimizer for **Q**uantum **C**ircuits (VOQC).

 We describe SQIR and its use in VOQC in our paper [A Verified Optimizer for Quantum Circuits](https://arxiv.org/abs/1912.02250), presented at POPL 2021.
-We present details on verifying SQIR programs in our paper [Proving Quantum Programs Correct](https://arxiv.org/abs/2010.01240), to appear at ITP 2021.
+We present details on verifying SQIR programs in our paper [Proving Quantum Programs Correct](https://arxiv.org/abs/2010.01240), presented at ITP 2021.
 The code corresponding to both papers can be found in the [POPL2021 branch](https://github.com/inQWIRE/SQIR/tree/POPL2021) of this respository.
 Preliminary versions of this work were presented at QPL 2019 and PLanQC 2020.

 This repository contains our Coq formalization of SQIR and VOQC.
 If you are interested in running the VOQC compiler, then you should use our OCaml library ([inQWIRE/mlvoqc](https://github.com/inQWIRE/mlvoqc)) or Python library ([inQWIRE/pyvoqc](https://github.com/inQWIRE/pyvoqc)).
 The OCaml library is *extracted* from our Coq definitions and the Python library is a wrapper around the OCaml library.

-If you are interested in learning more about formal verification of quantum programs, we recommend Robert Rand's [Verified Quantum Computing tutorial](http://www.cs.umd.edu/~rrand/vqc/index.html).
+If you are interested in learning more about formal verification of quantum programs in general, we recommend Robert Rand's [Verified Quantum Computing tutorial](http://www.cs.umd.edu/~rrand/vqc/index.html).

 ## Table of Contents